-This is a three-term full-time or six-term part-time program.
+This is a two-year full-time or four-year part-time program.

 Arcadia University considers applications for this program from college graduates of all majors, especially those who have demonstrated scholastic excellence and a commitment to international peace and conflict resolution and development.
 Related experience and achievements, either domestic or international, also are desirable.
 The program requests the following from applicants:

 A graduate application, including personal statements, to be completed online at www.arcadia.edu/gradapp.